kaizen-ai/kaizenflow/documentation/technical/knowledge_graph_example.md

 # Why does this work?

-- Typically one (HFs, academics, banks) fit one variable at the time, without considering conditional independence, underlying common factors, ...
+- Typically one (HFs, academics, banks) fits one variable at the time, without considering conditional independence, underlying common factors, ...
 - Economic variables depend on many different quantities
   - The different quantities are related to each other
   - Building models by additivity is very suboptimal
-  - We consider all the dependencies at once, so we add a new variable and refit the entire model, getting a global optima and not a series of local optima
+  - We consider all the dependencies at once, so we add a new variable and refit the entire model, getting a global optimum and not a series of local optima

 - Data triangulation
   - Relationships are very noisy